Saif al-Adel: Writings

 The Detainee is listed as a "highly professional jihadist" along with "9/11 hijackers", Mohammed Atta and Ziad Jarrah.
-The diary states that the three were briefed on an operation involving aircraft by Abu Hafs, a senior al Qaida planner.
+The diary states that the three were briefed on an operation involving aircraft by Abu Hafs, a senior al-Qaeda planner.

 In December 2010, Adel allegedly sent a series of five letters to Abu Walid al Masri, then under house arrest in Iran.
-He discusses the War in Afghanistan, criticises the religious failings of the mujahidin and hypocrisy of Islamic scholars, and the failure of the Jihadist movement to learn from previous mistakes.
-Al Masri posted the letters on the Internet in December 2010.
+He discusses the War in Afghanistan, criticises the religious failings of the mujahideen and hypocrisy of Islamic scholars, and the failure of the Jihadist movement to learn from previous mistakes.
+Al-Masri posted the letters on the Internet in December 2010.
 In March 2011, Adel allegedly released another five letters through al Masri, which covered the Arab Spring uprisings.

-In August 2015, a eulogy written by al-Adel for Abu Khalid al Suri, an al-Qaeda veteran who served as both a senior figure in the Syrian opposition group Ahrar al-Sham and as Ayman al Zawahiri's representative in Syria, was released.
-In the eulogy he criticized the Islamic State and described them as having "twisted" and "perverted" thoughts.
+In August 2015, a eulogy written by al-Adel for Abu Khalid al-Suri, an al-Qaeda veteran who served as both a senior figure in the Syrian opposition group Ahrar al-Sham and as Ayman al Zawahiri's representative in Syria, was released.
+In the eulogy, he criticized the Islamic State and described them as having "twisted" and "perverted" thoughts.

+In September 2024, a book was released online called "Free Reading of 33 Strategies of War", a commentary on the book of the same name by Robert Greene.
+For the first time, publishing under his real name Muhammad Salah al-Din Zaydan, he outlines a radical new strategy for Al-Qaeda and global Jihad.
+This strategy seems to support a moving away from traditional old-school Jihadi thinking and especially from Sunni-centric focus and seeks to be flexible and build relationships with other Jihadi groups and nation states friendly to their ultimate goal, the destruction of the West.
+It has since been published on Amazon.

 Personal life

-He is married to the daughter of Mustafa Hamid; they have five children.
+Adel is married to the daughter of Egyptian Afghan Jihadist and journalist Abu Walid al-Masri.
+The couple reportedly have five children.